-Is there any preparation for my octreotide scan?
+Is there any preparation for my mIBG scan?

-- If you are having any octreotide injections (Lanreotide [Somatuline], Sandostatin or Somatostatin), please contact the nuclear medicine department as soon as you get your scan appointment letter.
-It may be necessary for you to stop having this medication before the scan, and we will need to discuss this with the doctor looking after you. - You should continue to take any other medication as usual. - Please continue to eat and drink normally. - Please try to leave all jewellery at home, as you will need to remove all metal for the scan.
+- Some of the tracer can be absorbed by your thyroid gland, and we do not want this to happen, you will need to take some potassium iodide capsules.
+You will need to take these on the day before the injection, then on the day, and then finally on the day following the injection.
+The doctor who has referred you for the scan should have given you a prescription for the potassium iodine capsules and instructions on how to take them.
+If they have not, then please get in touch with them. - Some types of medication interfere with the scan.
+Please contact the nuclear medicine department as soon as you get your scan appointment letter to tell us which medications you are currently taking, including over-the-counter medicines.
+It may be necessary for you to stop taking some of them before the scan, and we will need to discuss this with the doctor looking after you. - Please continue to eat and drink normally. - Please try to leave all jewellery at home, as you will need to remove all metal for the scan.
 We suggest you wear loose-fitting, comfortable clothes.
-You will not usually need to change into a hospital gown. - Please allow plenty of time to get to your appointment, as the tracer is individually ordered for you and scans cannot normally be delayed. - Please do not bring anyone with you who is pregnant or under 18 years of age. - You must tell us in advance if you know you are (or think that you may be) pregnant, or are breast feeding, or if you are the main carer for a baby or small child.
+You will not usually need to change into a hospital gown. - Please allow plenty of time to get to your appointment.
+The tracer is individually ordered for you and scans cannot normally be delayed. - Please do not bring anyone with you who is pregnant or under 18 years of age. - You must tell us in advance if you know you are (or think that you may be) pregnant, or are breast feeding.